Foundations of Rational Quantum Field Theory, I: #1

 Example (e): Let us return now to the previous section, where the relationship between RCFT and their corresponding IRF lattice models was discussed.
 As a particular example, consider the case of $SU(2)$ where the braiding matrix, $R$, have been computed, ref. \REF\TK{A. Tsushiya and Y. Kanie, Lett.
 Math.
 Phys.
 13 (1987) 303} \REF\AGlett{L. Alvarez--Gaum\'e, C. Gomez and G. Sierra, Phys.
 Lett.
 220B (1989) 142} \r{\TK,\AGlett}.
 From the IRF Boltzmann weights described in section (7), we may compute the $u\rarrow \infty$ limit, which should correspond to the conformal braiding matrix, as explained in section (7).
 We find,

+The brackets $[x]$ are defined by eq.
+(36) with $N=2$.
 The $R$ matrix so computed is, indeed, also, identical to the $R$ matrix obtained from the $SL(2)_q$ universal $R$ matrix \r{\AGlett}, and is identical to the conformal braiding matrix of $SU(2)_k$, up to an irrelevant similarity transformation (which depends on the normalizations of the primary blocks).
-We conclude the the model IRF($SU(2) ,[1]$) gives an alternative derivation for the restricted height model, example (a).
+We conclude that the model IRF($SU(2) ,[1]$) gives an alternative derivation for the restricted height model, example (a).

 Example (f): The braiding matrix of $SU(N)_k$ in the $N$-$N$ channel are computed in ref. \REF\GFnext{D. Gepner and J. Fuchs, to appear} \r\GFnext, where the general calculation for the braiding matrices of any two block RCFT are found as solutions of the corresponding Riemann monodromy problem.
 The result for $SU(n)_k$ can be expressed in terms of the quantity $q= e^{2\pi i/(k + N)}$ and the function